Terms of service

 - Liability

-- Special Conditions for the Processing of Goods According to Specific Customer Requirements
+- Special Conditions for Processing Goods According to Certain Customer Specifications

 - Redemption of Promotional Vouchers